Cashmaster International

 Cashmaster International is a manufacturer of money counting machines based in Dalgety Bay, Scotland.
 The company makes machines that count cash by weight, an alternative to counting cash manually or using a traditional friction based banknote counter.

 History

-The company was founded in 1977 as a provider of bespoke electronic solutions using core microprocessor applications.
+The company was founded in 1977 as a provider of bespoke electronic equipment using core microprocessor applications.
 In 1987 Cashmaster International was formed, providing count by weight machines.
 The company introduced a modern production facility in 2007.

 Cashmaster device on the BBC

 Noel's House Party was a popular BBC television show in the 1990s which featured a competition called Grab-A-Grand in which a celebrity would grab as much money as possible in a minute from a clear booth pumped with air and filled with notes.
 At the end of the minute the money had to be counted quickly and it was a bespoke Cashmaster machine which was used on stage to do this.